tamg1/tammyg1/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Tammy Mann Goyal!
 I'm a 18 year old engineer/investor/designer/founder.
 I am pursuing Computer Science at the University of British Columbia.
 Feel free to reach out to me on Instagram  or Linkedin.
-I love meeting people who enjoy working on hard problems.
+I love challenging problems and meeting new people.

 - 👯 I’m looking to collaborate on: Building Projects that can impact the world!